GHLandy/ghlandy-storage/docs/README.md

 storage.localGet('obj'); // { a: 1, b: 2, c: 3 }
 ```

-## `sessionSet` and `sessionGet`
+## `sessionGet` and `sessionSet` pair

-This two function is similar to the above mentioned, but set or get value from
+This pair function is similar to the above mentioned, but set or get value making use of
 `sessionStorage`, what you to do is change the function name correspondingly.